rtoal/plang-glossary/README.md

 A mechanism in which the compiler inserts code to release and retain blocks of memory so the programmer does not have to, specifically by counting the number of active references to the block and freeing the block when the reference count becomes zero.

 ### Billion-Dollar Mistake
 The implicit extension of types to include a null value.
-For example, Java is said to suffer from the billion-dollar mistake since `null` is essentially a member of the `String` type; Swift does not since the types `String` and `String?` are distinct.

 ### Binding
 An association of a _name_ with an entity (which can occur at compile-time or run-time).